New Research · Farah et al., JACC 2026

 Hereditary Arrhythmia & Cardiomyopathy Panel

 Long QT syndrome, hypertrophic cardiomyopathy, Brugada syndrome — inherited conditions that cause sudden cardiac death in people with no prior symptoms.
-Often the first sign is the last.

 05